ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: NeurIPS Paper Checklist

-\item {\bf Open access to data and code} \item[] Question: Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as described in supplemental material? \item[] Answer: \answerYes{} \item[] Justification: Code and evaluation scripts will be included in the supplementary material. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that paper does not include experiments requiring code. \item Please see the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item While we encourage the release of code and data, we understand that this might not be possible, so \answerNo{} is an acceptable answer.
+\item {\bf Open access to data and code} \item[] Question: Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as described in supplemental material? \item[] Answer: \answerNo{} \item[] Justification: We do not provide anonymized code or data as supplementary material at submission time.
+The paper includes the implementation details, hyperparameters, datasets, and evaluation protocol needed to assess the main claims, and we plan to release code after review. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that paper does not include experiments requiring code. \item Please see the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item While we encourage the release of code and data, we understand that this might not be possible, so \answerNo{} is an acceptable answer.
 Papers cannot be rejected simply for not including code, unless this is central to the contribution (e.g., for a new open-source benchmark). \item The instructions should contain the exact command and environment needed to run to reproduce the results.
 See the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item The authors should provide instructions on data access and preparation, including how to access the raw data, preprocessed data, intermediate data, and generated data, etc. \item The authors should provide scripts to reproduce all experimental results for the new proposed method and baselines.
 If only a subset of experiments are reproducible, they should state which ones are omitted from the script and why. \item At submission time, to preserve anonymity, the authors should release anonymized versions (if applicable). \item Providing as much information as possible in supplemental material (appended to the paper) is recommended, but including URLs to data and code is permitted. \end{itemize}

 \item {\bf Experimental setting/details} \item[] Question: Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer) necessary to understand the results? \item[] Answer: \answerYes{} \item[] Justification: Hyperparameters, data splits, and optimizers are detailed in Section 5.1. \item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that the paper does not include experiments. \item The experimental setting should be presented in the core of the paper to a level of detail that is necessary to appreciate the results and make sense of them. \item The full details can be provided either with the code, in appendix, or as supplemental material. \end{itemize}